foam-framework/foam/about.md

   and much more.
     - FOAM objects and their properties are themselves described as FOAM objects.
 See [Model]({{ site.baseurl }}/foam/apps/docs/docbrowser.html#Model) and [Property]({{ site.baseurl }}/foam/apps/docs/docbrowser.html#Model).
     - FOAM is "written in itself", using the same metaprogramming power offered to users.
-That keeps is compact, and loading fast.
+That keeps it compact, and loading fast.
 - [**Interfaces** are better than implementations]({{ site.baseurl }}/principles).
 FOAM has a standard interface for data storage (see below) and for views (DOM, 2D canvas, and more).
     - Need something we don't provide?
 Write a new implementation that is just